QubesOS/qubes-doc/privacy/martus.md

 [Martus] is a free, open source, secure information collection and management tool that empowers rights activists to be stronger in their fight against injustice and abuse.

-To install Martus in a qube, you must:
+To install Martus in a qube, you have several steps ahead of you:

 1. Create a Debian 8 backports template using the Qubes VM Manager or running `qvm-clone debian-8 debian-8-backports` in dom0.